-Even if your dog only has yeast on certain areas, such as the ears and paws, it's extremely important that you bathe the entire body to control the yeast.
+Even if your dog only has yeast on certain areas, such as the ears and paws, it's extremely important that you bathe the entire body to control a yeast infection in dogs.

 This means you need to use a shampoo that contains an anti-fungal agent.
 Preferably one that is derived from natural ingredients as too many harsh chemicals will strip your dog's skin of it's natural oils.
 And, given that you'll need to bathe frequently to keep the yeast at bay, you need a shampoo that's also kind to your dog's skin.
 Following with a good quality conditioning rinse will also help to re-moisture the skin and coat.

 I recommend using Nature's Specialties Quick Relief Neem Shampoo|